mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 collection that cannot be done directly on a MongoClient.
 Similar to configuring auto encryption on a MongoClient, it is constructed with a MongoClient (to a MongoDB cluster containing the key vault collection), KMS provider configuration, keyVaultNamespace, and tlsOptions.
-It provides an API for explicitly encrypting and decrypting values, and creating data keys.
+It provides an API for explicitly encrypting and decrypting values, creating data keys, and rewrapping data keys.
 It does not provide an API to query keys from the key vault collection, as this can be done directly on the MongoClient.

 See `Why do we have a separate top level type for ClientEncryption?`_ and `Why do we need to pass a client to create a ClientEncryption?`_.